eccv18-vlease/eccv18-vlease.github.io/_pages/home.md

 <div class="row">
   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/devi.png" | prepend:site.baseurl }}">
-    <p><b>Devi Parikh</b> (<b>Alt: Dhruv Batra</b>) is an Assistant Professor in the School of Interactive Computing at Georgia Tech and a Visiting Researcher at Facebook AI Research (FAIR).
+    <p><b>Devi Parikh</b> is an Assistant Professor in the School of Interactive Computing at Georgia Tech and a Visiting Researcher at Facebook AI Research (FAIR).
 From 2013 to 2016 she was an Assistant Professor in the Bradley Department of Electrical and Computer Engineering at Virginia Tech.
 From 2009 to 2012 she was a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC). &nbsp;
     <span style="color:#1a1aff;font-weight:400;">[<a href="https://www.cc.gatech.edu/~parikh/">Webpage</a>]</span></p>
   </div>
 </div><br>